slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
 We learn so little from peace."
 -- Chuck Palahniuk*

-> *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
--- George Bernard Shaw*

 > *"You’re going to make mistakes in life.
 It’s what you do after the mistakes that counts."
 -- Brandi Chastain*